California Master Plan for Higher Education

-The statutory framework implementing the plan was signed into law as the Donahoe Higher Education Act (honoring Assemblywoman Dorothy M. Donahoe, (Note: Various sources spell her name as Donohue, Donahue, and Donahoe.) one of the plan's foremost advocates) by Brown on April 27, 1960.
+The plan was developed by a team appointed by the Regents of the University of California and the California State Board of Education under Governor Pat Brown, with UC president Clark Kerr playing a leading role.
+The statutory framework implementing the plan was enacted as the Donahoe Higher Education Act, named for Assemblywoman Dorothy Donahoe, (Note: Various sources spell her name as Donohue, Donahue, and Donahoe.) one of the plan's foremost advocates, and signed into law by Brown on April 27, 1960.